Tearsheet

 AI Analysis | Feedback

-Mr. Reed was appointed Senior Vice President and Chief Financial Officer in March 2025.
-Since joining NOV in 2014, he has held several leadership positions, including President of NOV Process Flow Technologies, President of NOV Completion Tools, Vice President of Corporate Development, and Vice President of Internal Audit.
-Before joining NOV, he was a Senior Manager at Ernst & Young.
+Rodney Reed was promoted to Senior Vice President and Chief Financial Officer of NOV Inc. in March 2025.
+He joined NOV in 2014 and has held several leadership roles within the company, including President of NOV Process Flow Technologies, President of NOV Completion Tools, Vice President of Corporate Development, and Vice President of Internal Audit.
+Before his tenure at NOV, Mr. Reed was a Senior Manager for Ernst & Young.
+He earned both his bachelor's and master's degrees in Accounting from Louisiana State University.

 AI Analysis | Feedback